EmId11/improved-100-prisoners-puzzle-strategy/README.md

 ### Try it yourself! 🚀

-While the results above demonstrate the performance of both strategies over a billion runs, you can now explore this simulation interactively: [https://100-prisoners-solution.streamlit.app/](https://100-prisoners-new-solution-simulator.streamlit.app/)
+While the results above demonstrate the performance of both strategies over a billion runs, you can now explore this simulation interactively: [100 prisoners new solution simulator](https://100-prisoners-new-solution-simulator.streamlit.app/)

 ![image](https://github.com/user-attachments/assets/89bb62a3-5790-4ec6-a34c-7208c872a635)

-> **Note:** For best performance when running large numbers of simulations, we recommend using a modern browser.

 ## Get in touch!